Linguistically-Controlled Paraphrase Generation: Conclusion

 \section{Conclusion}

 We present a model for controllable text generation, offering control over 40 linguistic attributes and an effective mechanism for quality control at inference time, yielding a 12\% improvement in output quality.
 We introduce the ``Novel Target Challenge'', where models generate paraphrases based on attributes from an ``irrelevant'' sentence.
-The setting effectively evaluates models' adaptability to novel linguistic attributes and can act as a more robust test for controlled paraphrase generation models.

-We evaluate the model on the downstream application of generating synthetic data for augmentation.
-Our model generates viable paraphrases that boost performance and produce data with targeted complexity, addressing dataset biases.
+The setting evaluates models' adaptability to novel attributes and acts as a robust test for controlled paraphrase generation models.
+In addition, we evaluate the model on the downstream application of generating synthetic data for augmentation.
+Our model generates paraphrases that boost performance and can be used to mitigate dataset biases.
+Future work can investigate mechanisms to handle contradictory or noisy attribute specifications to enable the model to resolve conflicts and prioritize constraints, and extend \textsc{LingConv} beyond English to multilingual and low-resource settings, where new attribute extractors and cross-lingual transfer will be needed.